-0Left invertibility deals with the question of recovering the full state of a system ("observation") together with some of its inputs ("unknown input observers"), and also refers to algebraic structural conditions.
+&lt;sup>0Left invertibility deals with the question of recovering the full state of a system ("observation") together with some of its inputs ("unknown input observers").

-0Note that hybrid dynamical systems (HDS) constitute an important field of investigation since, in this case, the discrete state can be considered as an unknown input.
-3.3.
-Model-free control
+&lt;sup>0Note that hybrid dynamical systems (HDS) constitute an important field of investigation since, in this case, the discrete state can be considered as an unknown input.